 - downloading the relevant application form from the Documents section; or

-- requesting an applications pack through using the contact us form on this page.
+- requesting an application pack by using the Contact us form on this page.

 Who can apply for a blue badge?

 You don’t have to own a vehicle or be able to drive to have a blue badge as it can be used in any vehicle in which you travel as a passenger.

 More details about the eligibility criteria can be found on this page (In the FAQ section) and on the relevant application form in the expandable Documents

 If you are eligible subject to further assessment, all applicants will be contacted by the Independent Mobility Assessment (IMA) team to make an appointment for an assessment.